TaroMurai/Restaurant-and-bar-for-ROSCon2022/Restaurants.md

 ***
 ## Gyoza-no-Osho (餃子の王将　三条店）
 - **URL**: https://www.ohsho.co.jp/english/
-- **Genre**: Japanese Chinese cuisne (dumpling, fried rice, ramen etc)
+- **Genre**: Japanese Chinese cuisine (dumplings, fried rice, ramen etc)
-- **3 highlights**: Nation-wide chain & pioneer of Japense-customized Chinese cuisine, great price for value, great match with Japaense draught beer
+- **3 highlights**: Nation-wide chain & pioneer of Japanese-customized Chinese cuisine, great price for value, great match with Japanese draught beer
 - **Price range**: ¥¥ (10 - 20 USD pp with alcohol)
 - **Distance from ROSCon venue**: 30 mins by train
 - **Book in advance?**: Not needed (not sure if we can)